Redirects in Plesk - Windows Shared

 - Go to the Websites & Domains tab.

-- Under Forwarding type, select the preferred type of forwarding.
-With standard forwarding, a user is redirected to the site, and the actual site's address is shown in the user's browser, so the user always knows that he or she is redirected to another address.
-With frame forwarding, a user is redirected to the site without knowing that the site actually resides at another location; therefore, frame forwarding should be preferred.
+Standard forwarding - A user is redirected to the site, and the actual site's address is shown in the user's browser, so the user always knows that he or she is redirected to another address.

 - Click OK.

-How to Add a New Subdomain Forwarder
+How to Add a Subdomain Forwarder

-To add a new subdomain forwarder:
+To add a subdomain forwarder:

 - Click OK.